How does car insurance work in Australia?

 Generally, Australian drivers have two types of car insurance.
 One is some form of Compulsory Third Party (CTP) Insurance, which covers costs related to injuries caused in motor vehicle accidents.
 In some states, CTP is bundled into car registration, in others, it needs to be purchased separately before a car can be registered.
 You’ll be able to find more details via your state’s traffic authority website.

 The second type of insurance is some form of coverage for damage to other vehicles, other people’s property and maybe even your own vehicle.
-There are many types and levels of cover available, many with optional extras available on top of the standard cover, but in general terms they fall into one of two categories:
+There are many types and levels of cover available, including a few optional covers that may be available with these types of car insurance for an additional cost, but generally they fall into two categories:

 - Comprehensive car insurance, which covers damage to your own car as well as damage to other people’s vehicles and property.